-The first Christians, including the New Testament authors themselves, were first century Jews.
+The first Christians, including the New Testament authors themselves, were first-century Jews.
 The dawn of the New Covenant in the death and resurrection of Jesus changed their relationship to the law and turned them away from certain, specific Jewish traditions of their day.
-Still, the ethics of the Apostles on matters like sexual morality, avoiding all idolatry, and renouncing the bloodshed of the innocent were deeply rooted in Old Testament revelation and were shared with other Jews of their time.
-It is certainly worth noting that the various sects and divisions of first century Judaism appear to have agreed together that the scriptures forbid abortion even though they disagreed on so many other issues of interpretation.
-For example, the first century Jewish historian, Josephus, recorded that:
+Still, the ethics of the Apostles on matters like sexual morality, avoiding all idolatry, and renouncing the bloodshed of the innocent were deeply rooted in Old Testament revelation and were shared by other Jews of their time.
+It is certainly worth noting that the various sects and divisions of first-century Judaism appear to have agreed together that the Scriptures forbid abortion even though they disagreed on so many other issues of interpretation.
+For example, the first-century Jewish historian, Josephus, recorded that:

 The Babylonian Talmud likewise reports an interpretation of Genesis 9:6 and the prohibition against shedding human blood by Rabbi Ishmael (late first/early second century):

 While Rabbi Ishmael's argument is somewhat inventive and based on a wordplay with the original Hebrew that we might not find convincing today, it still demonstrates concretely that the unborn child was understood to be a living human.
 His argument only works because he and those he is speaking to all agree that an embryo is a living human inside another living human.
-The fact that this interpretation is recorded in the Talmud means that the ancient Rabbinic tradition regarded it as canonical oral law.
+The fact that the Talmud records this interpretation means that the ancient Rabbinic tradition regarded it as canonical oral law.

-The book of Enoch describes "the smiting of the embryo in the womb, that it may pass away," as being literally demonically inspired (1 Enoch 69:12).
+The book of Enoch describes "the smiting of the embryo in the womb that it may pass away," as being literally demonically inspired (1 Enoch 69:12).
 The book of Enoch represents a completely different strand of Judaism than Josephus or Rabbi Ishmael, yet agrees with them on the evil of abortion.
-This book was well known to early Christians and is even referred to in the New Testament book of Jude.
+This book was well known to early Christians.
+The New Testament book of Jude even alludes to it.
 Christians did not see the book as inspired or authoritative, of course, but their awareness of it and positive view of some of its teachings are worth noting.

 One Jewish apocalyptic visionary work known as the Sibylline Oracles (written sometime between the 100 B.C. and 100 A.D.) predicts: